Ollie-Ave/Project_Kat_3/README.md

 Below, see a summary of current tasks that either need doing or have been done.

 ### To Do
+- Fix bug with falling animation when facing left.
+- Camera movement.

+### Done
+- Do player walking animation.
 - Update Player Sprite to New.
-- Do player walking animation.
-- Camera.

-### Done
 - Character Rendering
 - Character Physics And Collisions With TileMap Data
 - Get Tile Map Collision Data